awslabs/multi-model-server/docs/mms_on_fargate.md

 * TCP Load Balancer

 For your cluster you are going to use application load balancer.
-1. Open AWS console -> Click Services -> Select EC2
+1. Login to the EC2 Console.
-2. Go to the “Load balancers” section
+2. Go to the “Load balancers” section.
-3. Create new Load Balancer
+3. Click on Create new Load Balancer.

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/1__Create_Load_Balancer.png)